 Six ways employers can tackle burnout

 Short-term pressure can be a good thing, but when it becomes prolonged stress, that’s an entirely different matter.
-Employees facing long periods of stress can become exhausted, unmotivated and ineffective — all issues that can have a knock-on effect through your workforce.
+Employees facing long periods of stress can become exhausted, unmotivated, and ineffective.
+Footnote 1

-Burnout doesn’t fix itself, so it’s essential to be able to spot the signs and take proactive steps to address it before it escalates.
+Burnout doesn’t fix itself, so it’s essential to spot the signs and take active steps in addressing the underlying problems before they escalate.

 1. Identify the stress factors

-To understand any situation, it’s essential employers look out for and capture any signs of stress or burnout.
+To help navigate any challenging situation, it’s important to be aware of and identify signs of stress or burnout.

-Look out for changes in the behaviours, attitude and working patterns of your employees.
-You should also keep an eye on workloads and deadlines to make sure they are manageable and take note when employees ask for help with their work.
+One way to do this is to look for changes in employee behaviours, attitude and working patterns.
+You may also keep an eye on workloads and deadlines to make sure they are manageable and take note when employees ask for help with their work.

-This will help you identify trends, which will put you in a better position to address any underlying problems directly and quickly.
+This may also help you to identify trends that will place you in a more confident position to address any underlying concerns directly.

 Most workplaces will have typical stressors for employees, including: